CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

 Being able to visualize and interpret simulation data in real time is invaluable for understanding the behavior of a physical system.

-SmartSim can be used to stream data from and Fortran, C, C++ simulations to Python where visualization is signifigantly easier and more interactive.
+SmartSim can be used to stream data from Fortran, C, and C++ simulations to Python where visualization is significantly easier and more interactive.

 3.1 Lattice Boltzmann Simulation
 --------------------------------